logo

 • Location:

-D-36, Saket Colony, Behind HDFC Bank Near Pink Square Mall, Govind Marg, Adarsh Nagar, Jaipur, Rajasthan 302004, India
+D-36, Saket Colony, Behind HDFC Bank, Near Pink Square Mall, Govind Marg Adarsh Nagar, Jaipur-302004 INDIA

 What is Life Insurance

-Life Insurance can be defined as a contract between an insurance policy holder and an insurance company, where the insurer promises to pay a sum of money in exchange for a premium, upon the death of an insured person or after a set period.
+Life Insurance can be defined as a contract between an insurance policy holder and an insurance company, where the insurer promises to pay a sum of money in exchange for a premium, upon the death of an insured person or upon maturity of the insurance contract of the policy or after a set period.

 Life Cover secures your loved ones’ future by paying a lump sum amount in case of an unfortunate event.
 In some policies, you are paid an amount called Maturity Benefit at the end of the policy term.